kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 > TODO: Specify a Gaussian sampler from Algorithm 3 of {{CKS20}} (#10).

 ## Binary Randomized Response {#rr}

+> KT: This is technically symmetric RAPPOR, so may be more appropriate to call it that?
+> Or at least cite the RAPPOR paper as the first proposing it.

 This section describes the binary randomized response mechanism, specified in Appendix C.1 of {{MJTB+22}}.
 It is initialized with a parameter `EPSILON_0`,